 Such engagement brings out new perspectives, mitigates risk, and can avoid the sort of surprises the investment companies faced in Texas.

 Creating a definitive alignment between purpose and value can also help in guiding the ship through the difficulties of different views.
-Defining the organisation’s ability to create value and drive progress across ESG themes may alienate some stakeholders but it is also likely to strengthen relationships with those that mean the most to the company’s ability to create value.
+Defining the organization’s ability to create value and drive progress across ESG themes may alienate some stakeholders but it is also likely to strengthen relationships with those that mean the most to the company’s ability to create value.
 Strong purpose generates top-line growth by creating more loyal customers, fosters trust, and preserves specific customers at a time when most feel disappointed with corporate stances on social issues.

 Why should I risk alienating some stakeholder groups?